The Times They Are a-Changin' (Bob Dylan album): Songs

 "North Country Blues" tells the story of a mining company's decision to outsource its operations to countries where labor costs are cheaper than in the U.S.A. ("It's much cheaper down in the South American towns/Where the miners work almost for nothing".)
 The song marks the first time Dylan wrote a narrative from the point of view of a woman: the ex-wife of a miner whose work has disappeared.
 This song has been described by many critics as Dylan's portrait of his hometown, Hibbing, Minnesota.

 Dylan first performed "Only a Pawn in Their Game" at a voter registration rally in Greenwood, Mississippi.
 The song refers to the murder of Medgar Evers, who was the Mississippi leader of the NAACP.
 Civil rights activist Bernice Johnson would later tell critic Robert Shelton that "'Pawn' was the very first song that showed the poor white was as victimized by discrimination as the poor black.
 The Greenwood people didn't know that Pete [Seeger], Theo[dore Bikel] and Bobby [Dylan] were well known.
 (Seeger and Bikel were also present at the registration rally.)
 They were just happy to be getting support.
 But they really like Dylan down there in the cotton country."

-The melody for "Boots of Spanish Leather" was inspired by Martin Carthy's arrangement of the English folksong "Scarborough Fair" (also the melody of an earlier Dylan composition, "Girl from the North Country").
+The melody for "Boots of Spanish Leather" was inspired by Martin Carthy's arrangement of the English folk song "Scarborough Fair" (also the melody of an earlier Dylan composition, "Girl from the North Country").
 Dylan learned Carthy's arrangement during his first trip to England in late 1962.
 After finishing his obligations in England (including a brief appearance in a BBC drama, Madhouse on Castle Street), Dylan traveled to Italy looking for his girlfriend, Suze Rotolo, apparently unaware that she had already returned to America (reportedly the same time Dylan left for England).
 While in Italy, Dylan created an early draft of "Boots of Spanish Leather".
 Salon.com critic Bill Wyman called the song "an abstract classic and one of the purest, most confounding folk songs of the time".